-In all cases of academic misconduct, the faculty member will inform the Director of Academics in writing of the occurrence and how it was resolved at the class level.
-Director of Academics for the Access program keeps information documenting instances of academic dishonesty.
+In all cases of academic misconduct, the faculty member will inform the director of academic services in writing of the occurrence and how it was resolved at the class level.
+The director of academic services for the Access program keeps information documenting instances of academic dishonesty.
 For the first offense of plagiarism, the student will be subject to disciplinary action including a grade of "zero" for the assignment.
 For a second offense, the student will receive a failing grade in the class the plagiarism occurs.
-For a third offense will be dismissed from the Access program.
+For a third offense, the student will be dismissed from the Access program.

-A student who believes an error has been made by an instructor in a case of academic misconduct (e.g., who denies the academic misconduct, disputes the facts of the case, believes the sanction is inappropriate) may appeal the decision and corrective action of an instructor to the Vice President for Adult and Professional Studies.
+A student who believes an error has been made by an instructor in a case of academic misconduct (e.g., who denies the academic misconduct, disputes the facts of the case, believes the sanction is inappropriate) may appeal the decision and corrective action of an instructor to the vice president for adult and professional studies.
 The appeal must be made in writing and received within one week of the instructor's decision, stating evidence for the believed error.
 A duplicate copy of the appeal letter should be submitted to the course instructor.
-The Vice President for Adult and Professional Studies will investigate and respond to the appeal with a decision in a timely manner.
-The Vice President for Adult and Professional Studies is the final level of appeal for all issues in the Access program.
+The vice president for adult and professional studies will investigate and respond to the appeal with a decision in a timely manner.
+The vice president for adult and professional studies is the final level of appeal for all issues in the Access program.
 The student may and should continue in class attendance and participation as long as an official appeal is pending.
-A student may appeal a suspension or expulsion due to academic misconduct to the President of the University, whose decision will be final.
+A student may appeal a suspension or expulsion due to academic misconduct to the president of the University, whose decision will be final.